Skip to main content

 At what age should I start getting mammograms?

-Because young women typically have dense breast tissue, a mammogram is not always the best diagnostic tool for them.
-For this reason, and because dense breasts also make it more difficult to feel a lump, it is crucial that women aged 20 and older become familiar with their breasts and learn how to spot any unusual changes.
-Current guidelines call for annual screening mammograms to begin at age 45 or 50.
-If you have a family history of the disease, consult your doctor about when you should start having mammograms (or other forms of breast cancer screening) and how frequently you should have them.
-For more information, read our position paper on the new mammography guidelines.
+Because young adults typically have dense breast tissue, a mammogram is not always the best diagnostic tool for them.
+For this reason, and because dense breasts also make it more difficult to feel a lump, it is crucial that individuals aged 20 and older become familiar with their breasts and learn how to spot any unusual changes.
+Current guidelines from the U.S. Preventive Services Task Force (updated in 2024) recommend screening mammograms beginning at age 40 for individuals at average risk, with mammograms every two years through age 74.
+Other medical organizations, including the American Cancer Society and the National Comprehensive Cancer Network, recommend annual screening mammograms starting at age 40.
+If you have a family history of the disease or other risk factors, consult your doctor about when you should start having mammograms (or other forms of breast cancer screening) and how frequently you should have them.

 How can I detect my breast cancer early?